IBM/pfloat/README.md

 Table1: Summary of implemented floating point types

 The above number formats are best visualized by showing the exponent-mantissa distributions as well as the bias values for each pfloat type as a function of the related ranges:
 ![pfloat formats overview](./doc/graphs/pfloatSummary.png "Figure 1: pfloat formats overview") Figure 1: pfloat formats overview

 As one can easily appreciate from the figure above, the resolution (= number of mantissa bits) is optimized for numbers close to 1.0.
 For example, a pfloat16 number in range [0.5..8.0) has 11 mantissa bits, a upfloat16l(ow) has even 13 mantissa bits in range [0.25..1.0].
 This compares favorably to a BFLOAT16, which only has 7 mantissa bits in those ranges.
+When compared to a 'brute force' implementation of a 8-bit floating point number format, e.g. with a fix assignment of 1 sign, 5 exponent and 2 mantissa bits, the 8-bit pfloat family members also have more mantissa bits for magnitudes close to  1.0.

-This comes at a cost, for example for pfloat16 numbers smaller 2^-31 (~ 0.5nV) where only 5-6 mantissa bits are available.
+This comes at a cost, for example for pfloat16 numbers smaller 2^-31 (~ 0.5nV) where only 5-6 mantissa bits are available, as opposed to BFLOAT16 with 7 bits.
 Conversion float from/to BFLOAT16
-(implemented with underlying type uint16_t) is available.
+(implemented with underlying type uint16_t) is available, just in case needed for comparisons.

 Note: The range bit patterns are chosen such that small magnitudes have small range encoding values.